INFORMATION FOR IMPS 2019 SESSION CHAIRS

 IMPORTANT NOTICE: At IMPS 2019, our policy is that all chairs stick to the time slots announced in the program.
 This means:

-- In case there are less than five talks in your session (as indicated in the program in advance or due to unexpected no-shows), do not extend the length of the other talks and do not move the other talks up!
+- In case there are less than five talks in your session (as indicated in the program in advance or due to unexpected no-shows), do not extend the length of the other talks and do not allow the presenters to begin earlier than their designated time.

 If this is your first time as Session Chair, here are a few more suggestions to make the session pleasant and productive for everyone: